Rural Land Owners and Producers

 NON-DRINKING WATER WELLS

-If you have a well that is no longer being used, you should consider closing the well to avoid any contamination of ground water.
+If you have a well that is no longer being used, you should consider closing it to avoid any contamination of ground water.
 Well closing recommendations include:

 - Close the entire length of unused wells with approved materials such as a slurry of neat cement or bentonite clay.